geotrip/AtollIslandsInGEE/README.md

 print('C1 T2 size: ',ls8t2col.size());
 ```

 So now the ls8t2col variable contains all avaialbe scenes which were within the space and date range we specified.
-However, if we were to preform a reduction (combine all the scenes within the collection into one composite) the results would be very poor.
+However, if we were to preform a reduction (combine all the scenes within the collection into one composite) the results would be very poor, like in the example below.

 ![Cloudy](Images/cloudy.PNG "Cloud contaminated composites")